skellat/skellat.github.io/.github/ISSUE_TEMPLATE/programming-request.md

 ---
 name: Programming request
-about: Suggest an idea for this channel
+about: Suggesting an idea for this channel
-title: ''
+title: 'A Programming Request'
 labels: ''
 assignees: 'skellat'